Frequently Asked Questions about COVID-19 Vaccines

-If kids don’t get that sick from COVID, why do they need to get vaccinated?
+If kids don’t get that sick from COVID-19, why will they need to get vaccinated?

-More than 1.5 million kids in the United States have been infected, and hundreds to thousands of them have been hospitalized.
-At least 150 previously healthy kids have died of COVID.
 The vaccine is important for the health and safety of children, but also to prevent them from spreading the disease to adults such as parents, grandparents and teachers.
-Vaccines are going to be critical to get rid of the pandemic.
 It’s much safer to get the vaccine than to contract the disease.